Osimertinib or Platinum-Pemetrexed in EGFR T790M-Positive Lung Cancer

 Critical appraisal through the lens of expert reviewers and guideline development

-AURA3 permitted crossover from the chemotherapy arm to the osimertinib arm.
-Evaluate how this design affects the analysis of Overall Survival (OS) and describe a statistical approach to mitigate this confounding variable.
+The AURA3 trial allowed crossover from the chemotherapy arm to the osimertinib arm upon objective disease progression.
+How does this trial design feature fundamentally impact the interpretation of Overall Survival (OS) as a secondary endpoint, and what specific statistical methods should be employed to adjust for this confounding effect?

 Key Response